Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Examples

 \section{Examples}

-In this section we discuss a variety of models that fit into the M-estimation framework (\ref{eq:EstimandIntro}) with the loss function $m(t,y)$ being convex in its first argument.
-(See also Section \ref{subsec:AMMultipleIndices} for examples involving multiple indices.)
-We include models for cross-sectional data (Examples \ref{exa:Logit}\textendash \ref{exa:Expectile}), panel data (Examples \ref{exa:PanelLogit} and \ref{exa:PanelCensoredRegressionAndTrimming}) and panel data for duration (Example \ref{exa:PartialLikelihoodAndLogLinearHazards}).
-The examples cover both discrete and continuous outcomes in likelihood and nonlikelihood settings with smooth as well as kinked loss functions. \begin{example} [\textbf{Binary Response Model}] A relatively simple model fitting our framework is the \emph{binary} \emph{response model}, i.e. a model for an outcome $Y\in\{ 0,1\} $ with
+In this section, we discuss a variety of models that fit into the M-estimation framework (\ref{eq:EstimandIntro}) with the loss function $m(t,\by)$ being convex in its first argument.
+The following examples cover both discrete and continuous outcomes in likelihood and non-likelihood settings with smooth as well as kinked loss functions.
+Additional examples can be found in Appendix \ref{sec:Additional-Examples}.